mxyzpt1k/advent-of-code/README.md

 A little math helped solve part 2.

+One unusual thing that hung me up briefly, I had to update the parser to test part 2 because the test locations for that half included digits when the other inputs only had uppercase letters.

 ## Day 7: Camel Cards

 Sorting card hands for an elvish (elfish?) game.